meeeejin/SWE3033-F2021/week3/README.md

 In this case, the hit ratio is `1 - (Innodb_buffer_pool_reads / Innodb_buffer_pool_read_requests)`.

-3. Observe how the hit/miss ratio changes over time and analyze the results yourself.
-You should submit a report for this result.
+3. Observe how the hit/miss ratio changes over time.
+Or try measuring the hit ratio by changing the buffer pool size.
+You should analyze the results yourself and submit a report for this result.

 4. Close the MySQL session: